SonZol/git_workshop/README.md

 7. This is a face-to-face workshop.
 8. Water boils at 0 degree celcius.
 9. The sun rises in the west and sets in the east.
-10. Summer is the coldest season in the Northern hemisphere.
+10. Winter is the coldest season in the Northern hemisphere.